w3c/wai-people-use-web/_people-use-web/abilities-barriers.md

 -----------------

 Speech disabilities include difficulty producing speech that is recognizable by others or by voice recognition software.
-For instance, the loudness or clarity of someone's voice might be difficult to understand.
+For example, the loudness or clarity of someone's voice might be difficult to understand.